manicpop/ge-next32/README.md

 The code was ported by [Bil Simser](https://github.com/bsimser) to Borland 5.01, Visual C++ 6, and the free Borland compiler after the Major BBS version was released by Mike.

 ge-next began in 2024 by [Anthony Schmidt](https://github.com/manicpop).

+Source to [Elwynor's port of classic Galactic Empire](https://github.com/elwynor/elwge) was posted by Rick Hadsall in December 2025.

+ge-next32 began in May 2026 by [Anthony Schmidt](https://github.com/manicpop), using Elwynor's port as a guide.

 ## License